 Pre-development planning was completed by SmithGroup through the generous support of the Hollywood Casino at Greektown, Bedrock, the Papas Family, Community Foundation for Southeast Michigan, and the Teftsis Family.
 Greektown Neighborhood Partnership engaged with the community over the course of the year though online surveys, public meetings, days of walkshops, open houses during the Greektown Heritage Festival, and countless refinement with the community and governmental agencies.

 The Greektown Neighborhood Partnership has been awarded $20 million from the State of Michigan to complete this reimagined Greektown corridor.
+We are currently in construction document phase and have engaged SmithGroup for design and engineering and Colasanti Construction Services for our construction management teams.
+We are aiming to break ground in spring 2025.
 This transformational project will serve as a draw for visitors and support critical event programming, ensuring the continued viability of the district’s businesses and vibrant community.

 CLICK HERE to view the MONROE STREETSCAPE REDESIGN PACKAGE